cdelorme/system-setup/docs/linux/web/php-fpm.md

 Finally, after all of the above changes, we can try rebooting php-fpm, if it works we are all set, and we can verify the changes with phpinfo from nginx.

     service php5-fpm restart

+## externally accessible

+If you wanted to completely separate the server that runs the php scripts, you can open the default port (9000) and set a proxy up to run data through that instead.

+For the iptables rules you will want to add something like this:

+    -A INPUT -p tcp -m tcp --dport 9000 -m conntrack --ctstate NEW -j ACCEPT

 ## nginx script